peterkuma/masters-thesis/chapters/02_radiatively-active-gases.md

 W = 2\pi\alpha L(\tilde{u})
 $$

-where L is the Ladenberg-Reiche function, defined in terms of the modified Bessel function of the first kind:
+where L is the Ladenburg-Reiche function, defined in terms of the modified Bessel function of the first kind:

 $$